kyma-project/kyma/docs/kyma/10-02-basic-troubleshooting.md

 If you restart Kyma using unauthorized methods, such as triggering the installation when a Minikube cluster with Kyma is already running, the cluster might become unresponsive which can be fixed by reinstalling Kyma.
 To prevent such behavior, [stop and restart Kyma](#installation-install-kyma-locally-stop-and-restart-kyma-without-reinstalling) using only the method described.

-## Unable to deprovision Gardener cluster
+## Can't deprovision Gardener cluster

 If you are unable to deprovision a Gardener cluster, you might receive the following error: